openmobilityfoundation/mobility-data-specification/provider/README.md

 The following information applies to all `provider` API endpoints.
 Details on providing authorization to endpoints is specified in the [auth](auth.md) document.

+Currently, the provider API is implemented for dockless scooter and bikeshare.
+To implement another mode, add it to the `schema/generate_schema.py` file and this README and submit a pull request.
 ### Versioning

 `provider` APIs must handle requests for specific versions of the specification from clients.